Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 Risk Factors

-Company qualifies as smaller reporting company and references risk factors in 2025 Annual Report with no material changes this quarter.
+Company qualifies as smaller reporting company; references 2025 Annual Report for risk factors with no material changes this quarter.

 3 Added